Steven-Grevera/ENC4265/manual.md

 ## Ratings:

 Ratings serve as the game’s “stamp” on your performance and will reward bonuses for high enough ratings.
-The Ratings brackets are as followed below:
+The Ratings brackets are as follows below:

 - SS: 24 points or beyond.
 - S: 15-23 points